1947

 TWA by the time of this construction though.

-down to the Apache Fires kitchen.
+dropping down to the Apache Fires kitchen.

 Two great photos of the roof of the House of Apache Fires taken in about 1949.
 Notice behind